bimawa/kourier/readme.md

 Usecase sample: send notification to custom chat messenger and create annotation in grafana on succesful CI build.
 See [examples](#examples) and [architecture concept](doc/architecture.md) for more information.

-NOTE: this is ALPHA version of Kourier service mesh.
+NOTE: this is ALPHA version of Kourier.
 After testing the concept implementation and protocol can be changed with backward compatibility.

 ### Features
-- easy extending of Kourier events mesh
 - native CloudEvents support
 - infrastructure as a code
 - automatic validation and normalization with json schemas